Recruitment Process and Methods: Key to Smarter Hiring 2025

 Frequently Asked Questions

-A recruitment process and methods are the step-by-step method a company uses to find, attract, and hire employees.
+A recruitment process is the step-by-step method a company uses to find, attract, and hire employees.
 It includes planning, sourcing candidates, screening, interviewing, and selecting the best person for the job.

 - Find qualified candidates faster